 - College book store for books, supplies, and more

-- Bed, Bath & Beyond, The Container Store, Target, or Amazon for dorm shopping
+- Bed, Bath & Beyond, The Container Store, Pottery Barn Teen, Amazon, or Target for dorm shopping

 - Uber for when they need to come back to the dorms late at night